Banking for Professional Services - Accounting

 Credit criteria varies between lenders of course.
 Lender philosophy has emerged and has moved beyond just the traditional Interest Cover basis.

 After this, it is important to determine what the actual income is to use for loan servicing.
-Yes, most of us are familiar with EBITDA, but what about adjusting for a market salary for the owners?
+EBITDA is the most familiar measure, but what about adjusting for a market salary for the owners?
 When putting in a market value of the Owners' contribution this can change this number materially.
-This is what we call "EBITDAO".
+This is what we call EBITDAO.

 Once the income is normalised, borrowing limits are generally based on the following guides: